Adaptive and Robust Multi-Task Learning: Theoretical analysis

 The above results on personalization hold for general ARMUL with arbitrary constraint set $\Omega$.
-In the subsections to follow, we will focus on three important cases of ARMUL (vanilla, clustered and low-rank) and study their adaptivity and robustness when $\lambda_j \asymp \sqrt{ \frac{d + \log m}{n_j} } $.
-Throughout our analysis, we choose $w_j = n_j$ to make all samples equally weighted.
-In light of \Cref{thm-personalization}, we set $\lambda_j = \lambda / \sqrt{n_j}$ for some tuning parameter $\lambda$ to be determined, which is shared by all tasks.
+In the subsections to follow, we will investigate three important cases of ARMUL (vanilla, clustered and low-rank) to study the adaptivity and robustness.